dixitk13/dixitk13.github.io/markdowns/covid-visualization.md

 A project demonstrating covid visualization with worldometer data and react-map-gl.
 The entire project is hosted on heroku dynos using Redis & Heroku Scheduler.
 Co-authored w/ [@bansalrachita](https://github.com/bansalrachita)

-Express routes serve data which is updated within redis via Heroku Scheduler every hour and cheerio based scrapper.
+Express routes serve data which is updated within Redis via Heroku Scheduler every hour and cheerio based scrapper.

-Redis serves as our source of data and there's a bunch of
+Read more about it [here](https://medium.com/@rachitabansal/visualizing-covid-19-159e86e6ac06).